Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 ```

-#### Validate HTTP Status
+### Validate HTTP Status

 Confirm the HTTP Status Code returned falls within the range of acceptable codes.
-If not, we want to properly respond to the error condition.
+If not, we want to properly respond to the error condition:

 ``` Swift
       // Confirm the HTTP Status Code is within the range of acceptable ones